Battle of Port Royal (1690)

-The Battle of Port Royal (19 May 1690) occurred at Port Royal, the capital of Acadia, during King William's War.
-A large force of New England provincial militia arrived before Port Royal.
+The Battle of Port Royal was fought on 19 May 1690 at Port Royal, the capital of Acadia, during King William's War.
+A large force of New England provincial troops arrived before Port Royal.
 The Governor of Acadia Louis-Alexandre des Friches de Menneval had only 70 soldiers; the unfinished enceinte remained open and its 18 cannon had not been brought into firing positions; 42 young men of Port-Royal were absent.
 Any resistance therefore appeared useless.
 Meneval surrendered without resistance not long after the New Englanders arrived.
 The New Englanders, led by Sir William Phips, after alleging Acadian violations of the terms of surrender, plundered the town and the fort.